-Note.
-Although smokers are at an elevated risk for developing these diseases, smoking is not the only cause of these diseases.
-Therefore, these estimates should be interpreted with due caution.
+Note: The BRFSS experienced a changing in weighting methodology in 2011.
+Therefore, 2011 data should not be compared to data from previous years.
+Although smokers are at an elevated risk for developing a stroke, smoking is not the only cause of strokes.
+Therefore, these estimates should be interpreted with caution.